MicrosoftDocs/memdocs/sccm/compliance/deploy-use/monitor-compliance-settings.md

 > [!IMPORTANT]
 >  You must use a wildcard (**%**) character when you use the parameters **Device filter** and User filter in the compliance settings reports.

- For more information about how to configure Reporting in Configuration Manager, see [Reporting](../../core/servers/manage/reporting.md)
+ For more information about how to configure Reporting in Configuration Manager, see [Introduction to reporting](/configmgr/core/servers/manage/introduction-to-reporting).

 ##  View compliance results on a Configuration Manager Windows client computer